MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 [!INCLUDE[appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

-This article provides an overview of the Azure SQL Managed Instance link feature, which enables near real-time data replication from a SQL Server instance to an Azure SQL Managed Instance deployment.
+This article provides an overview of the Managed Instance link feature, which enables near real-time data replication from SQL Server to Azure SQL Managed Instance.
 The link provides hybrid flexibility and database mobility as it unlocks several scenarios, such as scaling read-only workloads, offloading analytics and reporting to Azure, and migrating to the cloud.
 And, with SQL Server 2022, the link feature enables disaster recovery.

 If you have product improvement suggestions or comments, or you want to report issues, contact our team through [Managed Instance link user feedback](https://aka.ms/mi-link-feedback).

 ## Overview

-The Managed Instance link feature uses distributed availability groups to extend your SQL Server on-premises availability group hosted anywhere to Azure SQL Managed Instance in a safe and secure manner, replicating data in near real-time.
+The Managed Instance link feature uses distributed availability groups to extend your SQL Server on-premises Always On availability group hosted anywhere to Azure SQL Managed Instance in a safe and secure manner, replicating data in near real-time.

 The link supports single node SQL Server instances without existing availability groups, and also multiple-node SQL Server instances with existing availability groups.
 Through the link, you can use the latest benefits of Azure without migrating your entire SQL Server data estate to the cloud.